casweeney/people-finder/readme.md

 ## People Finder
-People Finder is a simple Laravel project used in building APIs with Laravel.
+People Finder is a simple Laravel project that fetches users from the database used in practicing how to build APIs with Laravel.